GDP in Chile

 Chile - GDP

 The Central Bank sees GDP expanding between 1.50% and 2.00% this year.
 For next year, the Bank forecasts an expansion of between 1.75% and 2.75%.
-Panelists participating in the LatinFocus Consensus Forecast see the economy growing 1.7% in 2016, which is unchanged from last month’s forecast.
-For 2017, the panel expects the economy to pick up the pace and expand 2.1%, which is down 0.1 percentage points from last month’s estimate.
+Panelists participating in the LatinFocus Consensus Forecast see the economy growing 1.9% in 2017, which is down 0.1 percentage points from last month’s forecast.
+For 2018, the panel expects the economy to pick up the pace and expand 2.5%.

 Chile - GDP Data